bytewax/real-time-milvus/README.md

 #  Stream, Process, Embed, Repeat

+Please see our [website](https://bytewax.io/blog/stream-process-embed-repeat) for the latest updates on this topic.

 ## Your takeaway
 In this tutorial, we will use Bytewax as the basis to create a pipeline that will retrieve new hackernews posts, parallelize the parsing and creation of embeddings to be fed into Milvus, our vector database.